mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

     - software
 	- programming

-I think that for your code to be considered good it needs comments.

 I imagine that this post is going to draw the ire of some.
 It seems like every time I mention this on [Twitter](http://twitter.com/mgrouchy) or anywhere else there is always some pushback from people who think that putting comments in your code is a waste of time.

-Now lets qualify the statement "for your code to be good it needs comments".
+I think your code needs comments, but so we have a mutual understanding, lets qualify that.

 ```python
 def somefunction(a, b):